Fleckism/SecurityPlus/SecurityPlus/13A Mobile Device Management.md

 Using Find My Device to locate an Android smartphone.
 (Android is a trademark of Google LLC.)

 The primary concern surrounding location services is one of privacy.
 Although very useful for maps and turn-by-turn navigation, it provides a mechanism to track an individual's movements, and therefore their social and business habits.
 The problem is further compounded by the plethora of mobile apps that require access to location services and then both send the information to the application developers and store it within the device's file structure.
-If an attacker can gain access to this data, **then stalking, social engineering,** and even identity theft become real possibilities.
+If an attacker can gain access to this data, **then stalking, [[Social engineering]],** and even identity theft become real possibilities.

 ### Geofencing and Camera/Microphone Enforcement